 - Abnormal spasm of the eyelids (blepharospasm)

-The necessary dosage of a botulinum toxin injectable depends on the area treated.
-The medical practitioner will determine the necessary dosage based on the patient’s needs and previous botulinum toxin treatments.
-The total number of units per treatment should not exceed 400 units for all treated areas combined.
+The medical practitioner will determine the necessary dosage of the injectable based on the patient’s needs and previous botulinum toxin treatments.
+The total number of Botox or Xeomin units per treatment should not exceed 400 units for all treated areas combined.

-The recommended Botox dosage for the most common treatment areas is:
+The recommended Botox units for the most common treatment areas are:

 - Glabellar lines—Total of 20 units divided into 5 injections of 4 units each, injected into 5 previously marked areas.